MarcBT/grunt-grock/README.md

 ### Options

 Take a look at the [`grock` repository](https://github.com/killercup/grock) to see the list of available options.
+Please note that `github` and `git-remote` options are not currently available in this grunt plugin.

+## Todo

+- Add `github` and `git-remote` options
+- Add an option to be able to use a `.groc.json` file
+- Other options should override `.groc.json` file configuration

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).